Learning logical Pauli noise in quantum error correction: Identifiability

-We are, however, only interested in estimating the logical channel \eqref{eq:logical_channel}, which contains less information.
-As derived in \cref{sec:Moments}, it suffices to consider the moments $E_\logops$.
-The question is now whether the moments $E_\logops$ can be computed from the measured moments $E_\stabs$, i.e.\ whether the corresponding equations of the form \cref{eq:EqSystem1-MainText} are linearly dependent after taking logarithms.
+We are, however, only interested in estimating the logical channel, Eq.\ \eqref{eq:logical_channel}, which contains less information.
+As derived above, Eq.\ \cref{sec:Moments}, it suffices to consider the moments $E_\logops$.
+The question is now whether the moments $E_\logops$ can be computed from the measured moments $E_\stabs$, i.e., whether the corresponding equations of the form Eq.\ \cref{eq:EqSystem1-MainText} are linearly dependent after taking logarithms.
 In other words, the logical channel can be uniquely estimated from the syndrome measurements if

 This condition is equivalent to $\rank(D_\stabs^TD_\stabs) = \rank(D_\logops^TD_\logops)$.
 We will prove this by showing the even stronger statement